Harlingen Schools Offer Top Quality Education

-The new university will also be home to a School of Medicine and will transform Texas and the nation by becoming a leader in student success, teaching, research, and health care.
-UTRGV will enroll its first class in the fall of 2015, and the School of Medicine will open in 2016.
+The new university has included a new School of Medicine and has transformed Texas and the nation by becoming a leader in student success, teaching, research, and health care.
+UTRGV enrolled it’s first class in the fall of 2015, and the School of Medicine has opened its first class in the summer of 2016.

 Now, the evolution and connection between these two institutions is coming full circle as UT Brownsville and UT Pan American are being established as a single, new university and medical school, with a single, new identity—The University of Texas Rio Grande Valley.